Tips & Tricks for Managing Remote Teams in Digital Marketing

 Set Expectations Up Front: No matter how much you trust your team, they’re not going to succeed if they don’t know what’s expected.
 I’ve done my best to let everyone know what to expect by helping foster and support professional development goals, and having the team document process via templates and checklists.
 Expectation-setting is also important during hiring, so I made sure to ask every prospective new team member how they would handle working with a remote manager.

 Regular 1:1 Meetings: My big focus was nurturing rapport with a team who didn’t know me from a hot rock.
 I started out with weekly one-on-one meetings, along with ad hoc team meetings, to start making connections.
 A lot of the managers in the office only meet with their reports monthly, so they thought I was crazy to spend so much time on this, but without the ability to just “swing by” someone’s desk, this felt like the next-best thing.

 Start Standing Up for Team Meetings: After a short time I realized there were some folks on my team I only talked to once or twice a week, and the regular 1:1s were eating up a good chunk of my calendar.
 I started having 15-minute “standup meetings” that are designed to give the team a forum to talk through task issues, etc. – and also give me a chance for daily interaction.
-We’ve dropped to doing it a couple times a week instead of daily, but even so, it’s a crucial part of my job because I can get a sense of the mood of the team without having to parse emails and Slack messages.
+There was some eye-rolling at first when it came to meeting every day, but I’ve found it’s made a crucial difference in helping the group identify as a team, and because I can get a sense of the mood of the team without having to parse emails and Slack messages.